Greg MacDougall

-W. Greg MacDougall (born 1947) is a former Canadian politician who served on Ottawa City Council from 1980 to 1985.
+William Gregory MacDougall (1947–2025) was a Canadian politician who served on Ottawa City Council from 1980 to 1985.
 He served as the city's deputy mayor from 1981 to 1982 and was briefly acting mayor in 1985.

 Early career

+MacDougall grew up in Ottawa, Glasgow and Belfast, and attended Ridgemont High School in Ottawa before taking pre-medical studies at the University of Ottawa and getting his medical degree from the University of Glasgow.

 Prior to entering politics, MacDougall was a medical doctor, specializing in family medicine.
 He studied in Scotland.
 He had practised medicine for eight years prior to 1980, and had lived in Alta Vista for 20 years prior.
-He continued to practise medicine, in a scaled down capacity while serving on council.
+He continued to practice medicine, in a scaled down capacity while serving on council.

 First term

 MacDougall ran in the 1980 municipal election on a law and order and crime control platform.
 He ran in Alta Vista Ward, which had been divided in half due to redistribution, with its incumbent Don Kay opting to run in Canterbury Ward instead.
 At the time of the election he was living on Ferncroft Cres. in Guildwood Estates.
-He was married and had two children.
 MacDougall defeated former school board trustee Roy Bushfield, winning 43% of the vote to Bushfield's 31% in an upset.

 While describing himself as "not really a right-wing guy", MacDougall was a member of the "gang of nine" on Ottawa City Council that formed a conservative majority opposing the agenda of left leaning mayor Marion Dewar.
 MacDougall was elected as deputy mayor of Ottawa in a council vote on November 18, 1981, defeating Marlene Catterall in a 9-7 vote, and served a half-year term.
 He served in that capacity until May 1982 when Catterall was elected.
 During his first term on council, he started a community organization, a neighbourhood newspaper and a Neighbourhood Watch system, which shed a "74-per-cent reduction in house break-ins".